The Training Program sessions are exclusively available in the new office in Marlinworks, New Haven, CT.

 The goal of The Institute for the Alexander Technique Teacher Training Program is to educate skilled practitioners in developing a solid foundation to launch careers as practitioners of the Technique.
 Students acquire the ability to recognize and alter deep habitual patterns, achieve responsibility over them, and master the ability to craft new patterns.
 Courses are led by AmSAT Certified Trainers Thomas G. Lemens and Michael Ostrow.

-During the Coronavirus contagion, the Training Program will be led in a series of 4-week sections, allowing maximum flexibility both for teachers and trainees.
+As an adaptation to post-pandemic circumstances, the Teacher Training Program will be led in a series of 4-week sections, allowing maximum flexibility both for teachers and trainees.
 Three sections comprise a single term.
 The 4-week workshops are open to individuals who are considering training, and those who have graduated from a program and spent at least 3 years teaching.
-All class work for 2021 will be held in North Salem, NY in Westchester County.
-(See Map) The long-term location of the Institute will be announced in Autumn 2021, taking into account all relevant health and safety measures.
+All class work for 2023 will be held in North Salem, NY (in Westchester County) and/or New Haven, CT.
+(See Maps)

 The Institute for the Alexander Technique Teacher Training Program is dedicated to continuing the legacy of Patrick Macdonald, and also owes a debt of gratitude to Mr. Macdonald's associate Shoshana Kaminitz.
 Ms. Kaminitz deepened Thomas Lemens' understanding of the Alexander Technique, especially the crucial role of thinking and reasoning as it applies to the Technique.